ToshioCP/Gtk4-tutorial/src/sec4.src.md

 The changes are:

-- The function `g_print` in `lb2.c` was deleted and the two lines above are inserted instead.
+- The function `g_print` in `lb2.c` was deleted and two lines are inserted.
+  - `click_cb` has the second parameter, which comes from the fourth argument of the `g_signal_connect` at the line 19.
+One thing to be careful is the types are different between the second parameter of `click_cb` and the fourth argument of `g_signal_connect`.
+The former is `GtkWindow *` and the latter is `GtkWidget *`.
+The compiler doesn't complain because `g_signal_connect` uses gpointer (general type of pointer).
+In this program the instance pointed by `win` is a GtkApplicationWindow object.
+It is a descendant of GtkWindow and GtkWidget class, so both `GtkWindow *` and `GtkWidget *` are correct types for the instance.
+  - `gtk_destroy (win)` destroys the top-level window.
+Then the application quits.
-- The label of `btn` is changed from "Click me" to "Quit".
+- The label of `btn` is changed from "Click me" to "Close".
 - The fourth argument of `g_signal_connect` is changed from `NULL` to `win`.

-The most important change is the fourth argument of `g_signal_connect`.
+The most important change is the fourth argument of the `g_signal_connect`.
-This argument is described as "data to pass to handler" in the definition of `g_signal_connect` in [GObject API Reference](https://docs.gtk.org/gobject/func.signal_connect.html).
+This argument is described as "data to pass to handler" in the definition of [`g_signal_connect`](https://docs.gtk.org/gobject/func.signal_connect.html).
-Therefore, `win` which is a pointer to GtkApplicationWindow is passed to the handler as a second parameter `user_data`.
-The handler then casts it to a pointer to GtkWindow and calls `gtk_window_destroy` to destroy the top-level window.
-The application then quits.

 ### GtkBox